TRAIL SEGMENT #9

-PARKING: There are parking lots along Lenox Drive.
+PARKING: There are parking lots within the office park along Lenox Drive.

 The BMS-Princeton Pike segment of the LHT begins as the trail crosses to the west side of Princeton Pike at Lenox Drive.
 Standing aside the trail here is the stately Brearley Oak, the largest Black Oak tree in New jersey.
 The trail turns north on a paved path and crosses BMS Drive.
 Turning west again, the trail continues along a naturally landscaped ridge between the BMS parking lots and Lewisville Road.
 There are many benches along this tree-lined section of the trail.
 At the end of this segment, the trail bends slightly north again and ends at a marked crossing of Lewisville Road.

 The Brearley Oak, named for the Brearley family, is located on the east side of the BMS property.
 It is the largest Black Oak in New Jersey.

 Towards the west side of the property, the LHT turns to cross Lewisville Road at what was once the southeast end of the village of Lewisville, considered Lawrence Township’s oldest African-American community.
 In the decades prior to the Civil War, Lewisville became the earliest African-American community in the township.
 It was a center of African-American life and culture for nearly a century at a time when segregated communities were common in New Jersey.